-WorkSafe investigates and prosecutes offences under Victoria's Occupational Health and Safety Act 2004 (OHS Act) and other laws.
+WorkSafe investigates offences under Victoria's Occupational Health and Safety Act 2004 and other OHS laws.

 These laws are there to:

-WorkSafe may conduct an investigation following a death or serious injury in a workplace.
-Following an investigation, WorkSafe can issue charges against the accused (a person or company) for breaches of the OHS Act (including, employers, self-employed people, employees or suppliers or manufacturers of plant or substances).
+After an investigation, WorkSafe can issue charges against the accused (a person or Body corporates) for breaches of the OHS Laws.

-If WorkSafe decides to investigate a serious workplace incident, a WorkSafe investigator will start the investigation where the incident happened.
+If WorkSafe investigates a serious workplace incident, a WorkSafe investigator will start the investigation.

 During the investigation they may: